Hamburger

 Employment contracts

 Employment agreements may be in written or electronic form – or verbal form if the term of employment is less than 1 month.
-Employment agreements must contain specific provisions in accordance with the Labor Code 2019, which are further detailed and clarified by Decree 145/2020/ND-CP dated December 14, 2020 from the Prime Minister and Circular No. 10/2020/TT-BLDTBXH dated November 12, 2020 from the Ministry of Labor - Invalids and Social Affairs.
+Employment agreements must contain specific provisions in accordance with the Labor Code 2019, which are further detailed and clarified by Decree 145/2020/ND-CP dated December 14, 2020 of the Government (as amended by Decree 35/2022/ND-CP dated May 28, 2022 of the Government) and Circular No. 10/2020/TT-BLDTBXH dated November 12, 2020 from the Ministry of Labor - Invalids and Social Affairs.

 Probationary periods